jhu-ip/cs220-sp25/assign/hw0.md

 <div class='admonition caution'>
 <div class='title'>Caution</div>
 <div class='content'>
-<p>You should receive an invitation to the jhu-ip organization and your private repository by <strong>Thursday, August 29</strong>.
-If you haven't received it, post privately for all instructors on Piazza.</p>
+<p>You should receive an invitation to the jhu-ip organization and your private repository by <strong>Firday, Jan 24</strong>.
+If you filled out exercise 1 form and yet haven't received the invite, post privately for all instructors on Piazza.</p>
 </div>
 </div>